adagrad/findb_dolthub/Readme.md

 If you also want to use the API, the simplest would be to just use the [docker container](https://github.com/adagrad/findb_dolthub/pkgs/container/finget)

 ## Project State
-The project is pre-alpha and any PR's are very welcome.
-Currently you will be able to find a pretty big collection of tickers of exchange traded asses.
+The project is pre-alpha and any PRs are very welcome.
+Currently, you will be able to find a pretty big collection of tickers of exchange traded asses.
 Along with these ticker symbols goes along a collection of end of day open, high, low, close data.